 APPLYING DA CAPO FONTS IN DORICO™ PRO

-When running Dorico, it will find the new metadata file and will make an entry for the font in its list of available music fonts.
-However, to use the Scordatura font:
+When running Dorico, it will find the new metadata files and will make an entry for the fonts in its list of available SMuFL fonts.
+However, to use the Da Capo fonts:

 - Open a Dorico score,

 - Go to Engrave mode (Ctrl+3 or Cmd+3), click on the Engrave > Music Fonts menu option,